buthlezi/table_booker/README.md

     Type 'from django.db import models' at the top

     Type 'def --str--(self):
-    'return self.title' at the bottom
+    'return self.name' at the bottom

     Type 'python manage.py makemigrations' in VSCODE terminal